-You can use your Immigration Status Document or an Application Registration Card (ARC) – which is issued by the Home Office– to open a bank account.
+You can use your Immigration Status Document or an Application Registration Card (ARC) issued by the Home Office to open a bank account.

 Also referred to as a ‘Blue Badge’, this document is released by the council and allows disabled individuals to park closer to their destination.

-This is a free card for young people aged 11-26 that live in Scotland, which comes with a number of benefits, including travel discounts and free school launches.
+This is a free card for young people aged 11-26 who live in Scotland, which comes with a number of benefits, including travel discounts and free school launches.

 Veterans’ ID cards are an acceptable form of ID.

 A benefits entitlement letter is issued by the office that pays your benefits.
-For example, if you receive housing benefits, you can ask for one from the council.
+For example, you can ask for one from the council if you receive housing benefits.

-People that live in Northern Ireland have a card that serves as proof of ID when they go to vote.
+People living in Northern Ireland have a card that serves as proof of ID when they vote.

-There are a number of high street banks that offer a range of accounts specially designed for people with financial difficulties, poor credit history or people with no steady address.
+Many high street banks offer a range of accounts specially designed for people with financial difficulties, poor credit history or people with no steady address.